bassmanitram/chaos-stratus-python/README.md

 The main class of these tools is `Effect`.

-You include that into you python script in the standard manner:
+You include that into your python script in the standard manner:

 ```python
 from chaos_stratus import Effect
 ```

-You instantiate the class for a specific library as follows:
+You instantiate the class for a specific effect library as follows:

 ```python
 effect = Effect("path/to/my/effect.so")